ibm-cloud-docs/satellite/cli-reference.md

 ### `ibmcloud sat location dns register`
 {: #location-dns-register}

-Create a DNS record for your location and register the public IP addressses of your compute hosts that you added to the {{site.data.keyword.satelliteshort}} control plane to enable load balancing and health checking of your location.
+Create a DNS record for your location and register the public IP addresses of your compute hosts that you added to the {{site.data.keyword.satelliteshort}} control plane to enable load balancing and health checking of your location.

 A DNS record is automatically created for your location when you add compute hosts to your {{site.data.keyword.satelliteshort}} control plane with the public IP addresses that are assigned to your compute hosts.
 Use this command only if you want to register different public IP addresses for your {{site.data.keyword.satelliteshort}} control plane hosts.
 {: important}